Broken Bones in Dogs.

 Conclusion.

-The prognosis for broken bones, even complicated fractures, is usually very good.
-Once the dog has regained his strength, it is best to gradually build up his daily exercise again.
+The prognosis for broken bones in dogs, even complicated fractures, is usually very good.
+Once the dog has regained his, or her, strength, it is best to gradually build up daily exercise again.
 Once fully recovered, dogs can normally go back to leading a perfectly healthy and active life.